 How Many Calories Break a Fast

 Any amount of calories will break a fast.
 Your body will start the digestive process.
 There are those who believe in a “dirty fast”, a non-medical term for anything less than about 100 calories consumed during a fast that is not seen as breaking it.
 So if someone were to consume a small item or add creamer to their coffee, that would be alright.
 For some individuals, this may work with their body.
 You may still reap the benefits of fasting by staying under 100 calories.
-It’s helpful to listen to your body and see how it responds.
+It’s helpful to listen to your body and see how it responds when determining how to end a fast. .
 However for most people, this concept does not work.

 How to Break a 48-Hour Fast

-After a 48-hour fast, it is important to be mindful about how you choose to replenish your body.
+When breaking a 48-hour fast, it is important to be mindful about how you choose to replenish your body.
 You can easily create imbalance and overwhelm your system.
+The best food to break a 48-hour fast is eggs.
 Breaking a fast with eggs may serve as a wise choice.
 Eggs help stabilize glucose and insulin.
 As we know, the fat-storing hormone insulin is sensitive after a fast.
 Eggs are also considered very filling.
 They lower ghrelin which is the hunger hormone.
 Eggs are a great option to enhance satiety and ease your digestion back on track.

 How to Break A 16-Hour Fast